MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Test an iDEAL order**

-1. To test an iDEAL order, send a [direct](/api/#ideal---direct) or [redirect](/api/#ideal---redirect) API request.
+1. To test an iDEAL order, make a [direct](/api/#ideal---direct) or [redirect](/api/#ideal---redirect) API request.
-2. If you send a redirect API request, select a bank.
+2. If you make a redirect API request, select a bank.
 3. On the Test platform page, from the **Test scenario** list, select **Completed**.
 4. Click **Test**.
   The payment is processed in the test environment as **Successful**, with order status **Completed**, and transaction status **Completed**.